The Changing Role of Law Enforcement

 Guardians of Democracy: Back to Basics

 That's where the concept of Guardian Policing comes in.
 In a sense, it's a return to those original Peelian Principles.
 The idea is to teach officers to view themselves not as soldiers in a war on crime but as guardians appointed to protect and uphold rights.
-To some, it may be a difference without distinction.
-In practice, though, it means smarter police officers who demonstrate a strength of mind, will, and character first, and brawn or force second -- and only then when absolutely necessary.
+To some, it may be a difference without a distinction.
+In practice, though, it means smarter police officers who demonstrate the strength of mind, will, and character first, and brawn or force second and only then when necessary.

 High Hopes for the Future of Policing

-Those hopes are that if officers view themselves as guardians and protectors of the people - all people - and their rights, they will treat each and every person they encounter with respect and dignity.
+Those hopes are that if officers view themselves as guardians and protectors of the people - all people - and their rights, they will treat each person they encounter with respect and dignity.
 In turn, when people - even criminals - feel they are treated respectfully and fairly, given a chance to express themselves and interact peacefully with the officers, then officer complaints, uses of force, and injuries to both officers and subjects will decrease.